What can you afford? - First time buyer

 • You need to be a first-time buyer

-• The house you want to buy must cost £450,000 or less and be in the UK
+• The property must be located in the UK

 • You must use a conveyancer or solicitor for your home’s purchase, as the ISA provider will pay the funds directly to them